Obesity Policy

-This policy has been developed by Cancer Council Australia and the Nutrition, Alcohol and Physical Activity Expert Committee, and endorsed by Cancer Council’s principal Public Health Committee.
-This policy was published in 2022.
+This policy was developed by Cancer Council Australia’s Nutrition, Alcohol and Physical Activity Committee and was endorsed by the principal Public Health Committee.
+It has been externally reviewed by leading experts including Professor Louise Baur (The University of Sydney).
+This section was published in January 2026.

 Key policy priorities in summary